mbaumer/us_hep_funding/docs/_states/LA.md

 [Back to top](#top)
 ## LA-01 -- Rep. Steve Scalise (R) -- [Wikipedia](https://en.wikipedia.org/wiki/LA-01)
 ### Committees
-Steve Scalise is the #5 Democrat on the House Committee on Energy and Commerce
+Steve Scalise is the #5 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```